omar12oma/Banana-Collector-environment/README.md

 # Banana-Collector-environment with Double DQN

-This project implements a Deep Dueling Double Q-Network (DDQN) using the Unity Banana Collector environment.
+This project applies a Deep Dueling Double Q-Network (DDQN) to train an agent in the Unity Banana Collector environment

 ## Table of Contents
 - [Installation](#installation)